Daniel-Uchay/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 22-users_and_homes - Script that displays all users and their home directories, sorted by users.
     *Based on the the /etc/passwd file.

+Script 100-empty_casks - Script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.
+    *Order by number of requests, most active host or IP at the top.
+    *You are not allowed to use grep, egrep, fgrep or rgrep.

+Script 101-gifs - Script that lists all the files with a .gif extension in the current directory and all its sub-directories.

+Script 102-acrostic - Script that decodes acrostics that use the first letter of each line.

+    *The ‘decoded’ message has to end with a new line.
+    *You are not allowed to use grep, egrep, fgrep or rgrep.

+Script 103-the_biggest_fan - Script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.